aelassas/wexflow/README.md

 Well, Wexflow is that intermediate system.
 Wexflow watches the FTP folder and each time the video and its metadata arrive to that folder, Wexflow will process that video file (transcoding), will create a new metadata file (XSLT), will send the new video and metadata files to a new system (like YouTube SFTP dropbox or another system), and finally will send a file that triggers ingest in order to create the videos in the specified streaming platform.

-Wexflow resolves that use case easily and now Wexlflow can do much more with more that 100+ built-in [activities](https://github.com/aelassas/wexflow/wiki/Tasks).
+Wexflow resolves that use case easily and now Wexlflow can do much more with more than 100+ built-in [activities](https://github.com/aelassas/wexflow/wiki/Tasks).

 Wexflow provides a cross-platform workflow server, a backend for designing, managing and tracking workflows, sequential workflows, flowchart workflows, and approval workflows on generic business objects called records.